 Accident rates are higher for all drivers under age 25, especially young males and single males.
 Insurance prices in most states reflect these differences.

 If youíre a student, you might also be in line for a discount.
-Most auto insurers provide discounts to student-drivers who maintain strong grades.
+Most car insurers provide discounts to student-drivers who maintain good grades.
 In some states, younger drivers are also able to take driver safety courses that will lower premiums.